 One week was dedicated to replacing and rewiring light switches, and finding a new home for the panel of switches that was left homeless after demolition day.
 Another week or two was dedicated to prepping and painting the inside.
 This actually took much longer than we thought, given the size of the boat.

 Since the cabin had such odd-shaped walls and narrow edges around the doors and windows, we ended up using a bunch of painters masking tape and a 1-inch brush to paint what felt like the entire cabin.

 Once the painting was finished, then came the long-anticipated floor laying weekend.
 Planning the pattern of each row of boards, and cutting each vinyl plank to its exact measurement was quite cumbersome.
 It actually took much more brain-power than I expected.
 So, I left that part of the project to Will, Ha!

 I blamed my recent completion of grad school for leaving me brain-dead throughout most of the renovation process.
-Luckily, Will made a great project manager, and researcher, and hard laborer.
+Luckily, Will made a great project manager, researcher, and hard laborer.
 He took on the renovations with full-force, putting the rest of his life on hold – and for that I can’t thank him enough! 😘

-We spent a month and half on the renovations, working tireless to complete the final details such as the plank wall and custom painted epoxy dining table.
+We spent a month and a half on the renovations, working tirelessly to complete the final details such as the plank wall and custom painted epoxy dining table.
 Even the smallest tasks, like drilling holes for the table legs seemed to come with its own unique set of problems and time and tools required!